 Focus on people, diversification for growth

-Holly said another way her virtually debt-free small company is working to stand out is in how it treats its employees, namely its drivers.
+Holly said another way the Stolls' virtually debt-free small company is working to stand out is in how it treats its employees and contracted owner-operators.

 "We don't force anybody to do anything, but when they tell me they they're ready to work, we put them to work," she said.
 "When they say they're ready to go home, we send them home.
 If they have a personal issue that needs attention, we'll do whatever we can to help with that."

-The Stolls, and Suprise's acumen for negotiation and load planning, have passed down some hefty settlements for operators willing to put in the hours.
-Bryon said active owner-operators routinely gross $10,000 to $15,000 a week, adding one driver recently topped $17,000.
+The company's load-planning acumen have passed down some hefty settlements for operators willing to put in the hours.
+Throughout 2021, Bryon said active owner-operators routinely grossed $10,000 to $15,000 a week, adding one driver topped $17,000 on a particularly good week.
 Holly is also an advocate for detention pay and routinely will request it on behalf of her drivers when appropriate.

-Suprise also leases reefer trailers to its drivers – another revenue stream for the business, albeit a small one.
+Suprise leases reefer trailers to its contracted owner-ops -- another revenue stream for the business, albeit a small one made even smaller with a commitment to its leased owners made when fuel went through the roof earlier this year.

-Suprise works to reinvest into its community alongside its employees and contracting owner-ops.
+Suprise works in other ways to reinvest into its community alongside its employees and contracting owner-ops.
 Bryon said the company supports the local art leagues and various other causes that support local businesses and charities.
 And, of course, local volunteer fire and EMS departments, he added.